 After an undetermined amount of time (possibly trillions of years), if the average density of the universe was enough to stop the expansion, the universe would begin the process of collapsing in on itself.
 Eventually, all of the matter and particles in existence would be pulled together into a super dense state (perhaps even into a black hole-like singularity).

-Furthermore, such an event might have already happened before.
+Such an event might have already happened before.
 Some scientists have theorized that the universe we see is the result of a cyclic repetition of the Big Bang, where the first cosmological event came about after the collapse of a previous universe.
 This is something called conformal cyclic cosmology.

-Similar to this theory (and the Big Bang) is that of the Big Bounce.
+Similar to this theory (and the Big Bang) is the Big Bounce.
 A sort of symmetry is proposed here: the universe is in a continuous cycle of expanding out and then collapsing onto itself.
 Effectively, we could be one of many iterations of the universe.
 Perhaps even more eerie to think about is the idea that maybe each time the universe resets, it plays out the same way.
 Perhaps the you that is currently reading this article right now is just one you out of 10^googleplex versions that existed before.

 The Big Slurp